City Furniture and their transition to AWS for their VMWare based workloads

-A Florida based retailer on a mission to change the way people live with beautiful home furnishings at incredible value.
+City Furniture is a Florida based retailer on a mission to change the way people live with beautiful home furnishings at incredible value.
 Their roots date back to the 1970s when they opened as Waterbed City, and over the years evolved into a leading furniture and home accents destination.
 Style and value are at the core of everything, and with nearly 20 showrooms across the state and an expansive e-commercial suite, they are constantly evolving to bring customers the very best.

-City Furniture business model for technology included outsourcing x86 and networking technologies to IBM Cloud to support their company’s non-digital IT environment.
-The client did not have available resources to support this endeavor and went to IBM for this type of solution.
+City Furniture’s business model for technology included outsourcing x86 and networking capabilities to IBM Cloud to support their company’s non-eCommerce technology platforms.
+At the time, the customer did not have resources to support this endeavor and went to IBM for this type of solution.
 As time went on, City Furniture had numerous issues with availability as well as timely updates and was dissatisfied as IBM did not meet management or performance expectations for the environments networking and VMWare components.
 More specifically, the customer’s VMWare based workloads (servicing their warehouse, logistics and corporate functions), hosted on an IBM Softlayer managed VMWare Cluster were operationally expensive (compared to similar AWS Workloads), Technically Complex (network routing to/from datacenter did not adhere to their corporate standards, and experienced a disproportionate amount of downtime (due to technical complexities stated above, Pod structure of IBM Softlayer data centers and Muti-Region all-or-none Active/Passive failover approach).
 As the customer was already experienced with AWS, having operated their eCommerce workloads there for numerous years, the customer, in consultation with CloudHesive opted to migrate these workloads to AWS (EC2).

-Third Party applications used
+Third Party Services Used